zimmski/tavor/README.md

 }
 ```

-Finally the `Parsing` area which deals with parsing the token from an input.
+Finally the `Parsing` category which deals with parsing the token from an input.
 This looks very verbose but it is necessary to handle every syntax error to generate adequate parsing errors.
 Please note that these messages could be further improved by not only stating that something was expected but actually giving examples on what was expected.

 ```go
 func (s *Smiley) Parse(pars *token.InternalParser, cur int) (int, []error) {